ABOUT THE CAMPAIGN

 -

 Multidisciplinary programs have been a hallmark of a Vassar education for decades, as the College has pioneered new and multilayered approaches to complex subjects through programs such as Environmental Studies, Media Studies, and our new Data Science and Society program.
 Bringing faculty from across the College together to address the issues of our time has never been more relevant.
-A Center for Multidisciplinary Study permanently housed in Baldwin Hall would provide a much-needed space for Vassar’s 17 collaborative and cross-disciplinary programs to convene in a central location on campus.
+A Center for Multidisciplinary Study permanently housed in Old Laundry Building would provide a much-needed space for Vassar’s 17 collaborative and cross-disciplinary programs to convene in a central location on campus.

 For further information, contact Tim Kane at tkane@vassar.edu or (845) 437-5401.